znck/znck.dev/src/blog/articles/2019-awesomeconf/readme.md

 <!-- Planning -->

-The dream is back on!
+The dream was back on!
 We decided to have a small conference, 30 people.
 Next, we needed speakers, a catchy name, and a venue.
-Everything we’re already doing for the meetups but this time for the conference.
+Everything we’re already doing for meetups but this time for the conference.

 We started with the name to get the domain.
 Don’t we all like to buy a domain the moment idea strikes!